-In his much-anticipated summer economic statement, the Chancellor Rishi Sunak announced a draft of measures aimed at boosting the UK economy: including a temporary holiday on stamp duty on the first £500,000 of all property sales in England and Northern Ireland, with immediate effect.
+In his much-anticipated summer economic statement, Chancellor Rishi Sunak announced a raft of measures aimed at boosting the UK economy: including a temporary holiday on stamp duty on the first £500,000 of all property sales in England and Northern Ireland, with immediate effect.

 In a move firmly aimed at boosting the property market, the tax threshold has been temporarily raised until 31 March 2021.
 Stamp duty was previously paid on land or property sold for £125,000 or more.

 Hatch Brenner Conveyancing Executive commented: “Myself and the Hatch Brenner Residential Property team very much welcome the introduction of the stamp duty holiday.
 It will give people looking to buy a home confidence, and make it more affordable for people to move house during the current coronavirus pandemic.
 It is a positive action by the Government to keep the housing market moving.
 We have seen a steady flow of enquiries from those planning on buying or selling a property – even through lockdown.
 In particular, since the easing of lockdown, and the relaxation of social distancing to 1m, we have been really busy with lots of new properties entering the housing market as people review their circumstances.”